DIKU-EDU/uldp16/material/unix-like-data-processing.md

 `cmp` doesn't give much insight into how files differ, when they do.
 The more colloquial tool for comparing files is `diff`.
 The output of `diff` is sufficiently detailed that even if we lost one of the files, we can recover one from the other.
-This is called "patching" and can be done using the `patch` utility.
+This is called "patching", and can be done using the `patch` utility.

 `diff` and `patch` are fundamental to programming in a Unix-like environment.